 Professional pest control intervention

-While DIY methods can be effective for minor infestations, significant or recurring problems require professional intervention:
+While DIY methods can be effective for minor infestations, significant or recurring problems require professional intervention—especially if you suspect carpenter ants, a hidden mature nest, or you’re seeing repeat ants flights at the same time each year.

 Inspection and identification